-This edition was published by Berkley Sensation on June 4, 2013 in hardcover and has 360 pages.
+This paranormal romance is a hardcover edition that was published by Berkley Sensation on June 4, 2013 and has 360 pages.

 Twelfth in the Psy-Changeling paranormal romance series revolving around the shifters in the DarkRiver and SnowDancer packs just outside San Francisco although the primary location in this story is Moscow.
 The couple focus is on Kaleb Krycheck (!) and the woman he’s been hunting for years, Sahara Kyriakus.